mdaneshv/Stochastic-Simulations/README.md

 # Stochastic Simulations

-Codes for stochastic simulations including some Markov chain models, Markov chain Monte Carlo, tau-leaping, incremental sampling, rejection sampling, Gillespie algorithm are uploaded in this repository.
+Codes for stochastic simulations including Markov chain models, Markov chain Monte Carlo, tau-leaping, incremental sampling, rejection sampling, Gillespie algorithm are uploaded in this repository.

 Links to open the ipynb files using nbviewer: